AMVijay/angular-learning/angular-integration-legacy-application.md

 * If angular application is package inside same war and deployed, then can use `<jsp:include page="</relative path of angular index.html>"/>`

 ## Scenario 3
+**Scenario Description**
-* **Scenario Description** If the requirement is to render particular component (which is configured with Angular Routing).
+If the requirement is to render particular component (which is configured with Angular Routing) inside existing application page.
 **Solution**
 Using JQuery load the angular index page first inside div, and on success set the location has to the routing path.
 ```html